-So today let’s talk about lessons and materials that keep our students’ focus.
+So today let’s talk about lessons and materials that keep our students’ focused.
 Check out these April lesson plans for middle school ELA.

-During the month of April, my classes focus on two very important skill sets:
+During the month of April, my classes focus on these important skill sets:

 Reading and writing poetry as well as understanding fake news.
 It is important that students begin to see poetry as something that occurs in daily life (songs, spoken word, free verse novels) and not something old and obsolete.

 Poetry Units – Each of these poetry units contains 8 engaging lessons for middle school classrooms.
 Students will enjoy this differentiated and relevant unit.
 This unit helps students analyze a variety of poetry forms – poems, songs, spoken word, and create their own poems to be presented at a poetry café.

 Students also need to practice their critical thinking and analytical skills about what they see in the media and online.
 I have students analyze various media sources (websites, news articles, videos, etc) to determine what is real and what is fake.